Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: Bond Algebra for the Spin-1/2 Ferromagnetic Tower as Scars

 \subsection{Impossibility of writing the full DMI Hamiltonian as a sum of strictly local symmetric terms}

-Here we show that it is not possible to write the PBC DMI Hamiltonian $H_{\alpha-\DMI}$ of Eq.~(\ref{eq:DMIHamil}) as a sum of strictly local ``symmetric" terms, i.e., strictly local terms from $\tmA_{\scar}^{\FM}$, or w.l.o.g.\ terms that annihilate all states in the ferromagnetic multiplet.
-Consider a product state with a spin texture that makes a complete rotation independent of $L$, e.g., by an angle of $4\pi$ in the $S_x$-$S_y$ plane, as we go around the chain:
+Here we prove the following Lemma. \begin{lemma} The PBC DMI Hamiltonian $H_{\alpha-\DMI}$ of Eq.~(\ref{eq:DMIHamil}) cannot be expressed as a sum of strictly local terms from the bond algebra $\tmA_{\scar}^{\FM}$, or w.l.o.g.\ strictly local terms that annihilate all states in the ferromagnetic multiplet. \end{lemma} \begin{proof} Consider a product state with a spin texture that makes a complete rotation independent of $L$, e.g., by an angle of $4\pi$ in the $S_x$-$S_y$ plane, as we go around the chain:

 The textured state is chosen such that the local contributions to the $H_{z-\DMI}$ have a uniform non-zero value proportional to $q$ at small $q$:

 where we have used the identities